defog-ai/eval-visualizer/README.md

 ## Running the repo
 1. Make sure that this repo is contained within the `sql-eval` folder
 2. `cd` into the folder containing this repo, and install dependencies with `npm i`
+3. Create a `.env` file, with the same variables as `.env.template`.
+Then replace those with your own variable names.
-3. Run the repo with `npm run dev`
+4. Run the repo with `npm run dev`
-4. Profit!
+5. Profit!

 ## Adding data from a vLLM API run
 _Note: Currently, only the custom Defog implementation of the vLLM API server is supported.
 We hope to expand this to other runners in the future._